 Chia seeds (sabja seeds)

-- Chia seeds are a good source of carbohydrates and proteins.
+- Rich in antioxidants, Chia seeds are a rich source of carbohydrates and proteins.

 - Chia seeds contain Omega 3 fatty acids and dietary fiber.